-Our Intentions: The leadership team at Dunston Primary Academy believe that the curriculum incorporates the full range of experiences offered by the school and is not simply a list of programmes of study to be followed.
+Our Intentions: Dunston Primary Academy believe that the curriculum incorporates the full range of experiences offered by the school and is not simply a list of programmes of study to be followed.
 It is our intention to create a curriculum where children make accelerated progress from their starting points in all subjects as a result of passionate focused teaching and a well planned and sequenced curriculum.
 Each subject will be taught with equal rigour.
 Additionally, children will develop a growth mindset which equips them to be successful at solving problems and seeking solutions.
 This will be fuelled by their learned resilient, aspirational and optimistic outlook.

 Our Implementation Strategies: Through our understanding of the Dunston locality, we recognise the importance of creating rich, vivid and focused experiences that engage all children in order ensure both progress and deep long lasting learning.
 Over time the children will benefit from a blend of teaching styles.
 Direct teaching will be used to allow children to develop either new knowledge or a skill.
 Through inductive teaching learners will follow a prescribed process of ‘teach and do’ in order to enhance their knowledge or understanding of a concept.
 Exploratory teaching methods will also be employed which provide learners with the opportunities to use previously learned knowledge and skills to develop their learning to create something of value.